-Inventories consist of work in process and finished goods related to the manufacture of Galafold.
-The following table summarizes the components of inventories at March 31, 2017 (in thousands):
+Inventories consist of work in process and finished goods related to the manufacture of GalafoldTM.
+The following table summarizes the components of inventories at June 30, 2017 (in thousands):

-March 31, 2017 December 31, 2016
+Jun e 30, 2017 December 31, 2016

-Work-in-process \$ 3,473 \$ 3,308
+Work-in-process \$ 3,758 \$ 3,308

-Finished goods 225 108
+Finished goods 190 108

-Total inventories \$ 3,698 \$ 3,416
+Total inventories \$ 3,948 \$ 3,416

 Inventory manufactured prior to commercialization was expensed to research and development.
-Inventories are reviewed periodically to identify slow-moving or obsolete inventory based on projected sales activity, as well as product shelf-life.
+Inventories are reviewed periodically to identify slowmoving or obsolete inventory based on projected sales activity, as well as product shelf-life.
 In evaluating the recoverability of inventories produced, the Company considers the probability that revenue will be obtained from the future sale of the related inventory.
 Inventory becomes obsolete when it has aged past its shelf-life, cannot be recertified and is no longer usable or able to be sold, or the inventory has been damaged.
 In such instances, a full reserve is taken against such inventory.
 Expired inventory is disposed of and the related costs are recognized as cost of product sales in the consolidated statement of operations.
-There have been no write-downs of inventory from the time inventory was first capitalized.
+There have been no write-downs of inventory from the time inventory was first capitalized nor have any inventory reserves been recorded to date.